NOTARY PUBLIC NORTH WEST LONDON

 Date……………………………………………..

-I reserve the right to terminate my engagement by you if I have good reason to do so, for example, if your instructions are unclear, if you do not pay a bill or comply with my request for a payment on account or you fail to give me the co-operation which I am reasonably entitled to expect.
+We reserve the right to terminate my engagement by you if we have good reason to do so, for example, if your instructions are unclear, if you do not pay a bill or you fail to give us the co-operation which we are reasonably entitled to expect.

-The law which governs my contract with you is English Law and it is agreed that any dispute relating to my services shall be resolved exclusively by the English courts.
+The law which governs our contract with you is English Law and it is agreed that any dispute relating to our services shall be resolved exclusively by the English courts.

 [1] certain kinds of commercial entities are not eligible to make a complaint to the Legal Ombudsman – please refer to the Legal Ombudsman Scheme Rules or consult the Faculty Office.